Bachelor of Science in Public Health (BSPH)

 As the field of public health is interdisciplinary, the proposed BSPH program encompasses an interdisciplinary and diverse faculty.
 Outside departments, including Sociology/ Human Services, Psychology, Political Science and History, Math, Biology, Religion, and Communications will all be contributing to the success of the BSPH students.
 The WU Collaborative for the Common Good will also contribute to the success of the BSPH students by helping to facilitate internship and hand-on experiences with community partners.

-The vision of Wingate University’s Department of Public Health is to attain the highest level of health and well-being for all.
+The vision of Wingate University’s Department of the Public Health is to attain the highest level of health and well-being for all.

 Our mission is to cultivate skilled and ethical public health professionals committed to achieving health equity and improving health outcomes for ALL populations.